 - j) Donated Services and In-Kind Contributions.
 Financial Accounting Standards Board Statements require that the value of services provided by individuals with specialized skill be recognized in Adelante's financial statements.
 No amounts have been recognized in the accompanying financial statements for such services.
 Other similar costs such as donated travel and out of pocket expenses by volunteers and members of the Board of Directors cannot be reasonable determined and therefore have not been recorded in these financial statements. - k) Functional Allocation of Expenses.
 The costs of providing various programs and supporting services have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
-Accordingly, certain costs have been allocated among the programs and supporting services benefited.
+Accordingly, certain costs have been allocated - among the programs and supporting services benefited.
 Salaries and fringes are allocated based upon estimations of time and effort.
+Indirect costs such as occupancy and office related expenses are allocated based upon time spent, utilization, and square footage. - l) Use of Estimates.
+The preparation of the financial statements requires the management of the Honduras Branch to make certain estimates and assumptions that affect the balances of assets and liabilities, the disclosure of contingent liabilities at the date of the financial statements, as well as income and expenses for the years reported.
+The estimate that is particularly susceptible to significant changes in the short term relates to provisions for doubtful loans.
+The Board of Directors, as the responsible body, periodically reviews such estimates when it deems appropriate.